-CBD oil or cannabidiol is a chemical compound derived from the cannabis plant and has relied on different methods of extraction over time.
-Most recently, the CO2 extraction method has become the most reliable method for extracting high quality full spectrum CBD oil.
+CBD oil, or cannabidiol, is a chemical compound derived from the cannabis plant, and its extraction methods have evolved over time.
+In recent years, the CO2 extraction method has emerged as the most reliable technique for obtaining high-quality full spectrum CBD oil.

-The cannabis plant, which has been consumed for its medicinal, spiritual and recreational properties for thousands of years, contains 104 chemical compounds.
-CBD is one of these but, unlike its not so distant relative THC, CBD is completely legal.
+The cannabis plant, utilized for its medicinal, spiritual, and recreational attributes for thousands of years, boasts a composition of 104 chemical compounds.
+Among them, CBD stands out.
+Unlike its close relative THC, CBD is completely legal.

-So, unlike the cannabis plant, CBD is legal and doesn’t have any psychoactive properties.
+Unlike the cannabis plant, CBD is both legal and devoid of psychoactive properties.

-This method uses temperature and pressure to produce a full spectrum, highly concentrated, totally pure extract that is more easily digested by the body.
+This method leverages temperature and pressure to generate a full spectrum, highly concentrated, and entirely pure extract that is easily absorbed by the body.

-This supercritical CO2 solution is what is passed through the cannabis plant, extracting the oils that are desired for the final product, before being condensed back into a liquid state.
+This supercritical CO2 solution is then passed through the cannabis plant, extracting desired oils for the final product.
+Subsequently, the solution is condensed back into liquid form.

-Following extraction comes the purifying process, which is usually done through a method called winterisation.
-This involves soaking CBD extract in alcohol before freezing it to separate it into waxes, lipids, and solvents.
-This increases concentration but can remove terpenes.
+Following extraction, the refining process ensues, often involving a method called winterization.
+This step entails soaking CBD extract in alcohol and then freezing it to separate waxes, lipids, and solvents.
+While this increases concentration, it might remove terpenes.

-We only use CO2 extraction to extract our CBD oil from Cannabis because we believe that the difference in quality is worth the time, effort, and money invested.
-You can browse our full range of CBD oil today, or find out more about our other CBD products by getting in touch.
+At Canavape, we exclusively use raw materials for CBD products extracted via CO2 extraction.
+We firmly believe that the distinction in quality justifies the time, effort, and investment.
+Explore our complete range of CBD E Liquids today or learn more about our other CBD products by getting in touch.